 As a first-time parent, you are probably highly motivated to raise your child well.
 Since your child does not come with an “owner’s manual,” you rely on friends, family, books, the internet and your own ideas about what is appropriate and what to expect from your child.

-While resources are helpful, there is no cookie-cutter approach that works magic with every child.
+While resources and tips for first-time parents are helpful, there’s no cookie-cutter approach that works magic with every child.
 It is easy to fall into the trap of trying to be the perfect parent and being uptight all the time.
 Not only does the baby pick up on this, it is exhausting for both mom and dad.

 Cut yourself some slack and cut your child some slack.
 Instead of trying to be perfect, most experienced parents will encourage you to do your best and be good with that.
 You will make mistakes; everybody does.